-This document sets forth for public review and consideration by the New York Public Service Commission (the "Commission") a proposed Implementation Plan for a new Bulk Energy Storage (BES) Program to be administered by the New York State Energy Research and Development Authority (NYSERDA), as authorized under the Commission's Order Establishing Updated Energy Storage Goal and Deployment Policy ("the Order"), released and effective June 20, 2024.
+This document filed with the New York Public Service Commission (the "Commission") constitutes an updated Implementation Plan for a new Bulk Energy Storage (BES) Program to be administered by the New York State Energy Research and Development Authority (NYSERDA), as authorized under the Commission's Order Establishing Updated Energy Storage Goal and Deployment Policy (the "2024 Energy Storage Order"), issued and effective June 20, 2024.
 The Implementation Plan provides an operating framework for the program, with additional details to be provided in Bulk Energy Storage program solicitations.
-The proposed plan begins with background on the 2019 Climate Leadership and Community Protection Act ("the Climate Act") and the 2022 Energy Storage Roadmap ("the Roadmap") as updated in March 2024.
+The plan begins with background on the 2019 Climate Leadership and Community Protection Act (the "Climate Act") and the 2022 Energy Storage Roadmap (the "Roadmap") as updated in March 2024.
 The plan then outlines the structure of the program, with a focus on the Index Storage Credit (ISC) incentive mechanism.
 Subsequent sections cover program funding, program administration, and program evaluation and reporting.
 The plan explicitly addresses topics specifically required for inclusion by the Order, such as program budget, quality assurance, measurement and verification, fire safety, and performance metrics.
 A BES Form Agreement between NYSERDA and Load Serving Entities is included as an Appendix.